Aberfoyle Park, South Australia: History

 In 1845, Christian Sauerbier, from Germany, purchased land south of Adelaide, near Happy Valley.
 In 1856, Sauerbier owned eleven sections of land in the area.
 The area became agricultural and the Sauerbier family was renowned for the quality of their stud stock and the orange grove that was attached to their property.
 Christian Sauerbier died in 1893 and the property was given to his son, John Chris.
 During the First World War, when anti-German sentiment was at a high in Australia, Chris changed his last name to Aberfoyle – a potential reference to the Scottish village of Aberfoyle where his father had previously lived.
 John Chris died in 1923 and his estate was subdivided and sold by James Henry Browne.

 Agriculture was the core of the districts economy for quite some time.
 Inevitably, the farmlands were turned into suburban expansion and the suburb of Aberfoyle Park was proclaimed on 10 July 1980.
 The Aberfoyle Park Post Office opened on 16 November 1981.

 Geography

 The suburb is located in the Adelaide Hills, giving the area a hilly terrain.
 Parks located in the suburb include Thalassa Park.

 Governance

 Aberfoyle Park is part of the City of Onkaparinga.
-It is in the South Australian House of Assembly (state) electoral district of Davenport, whose current member is Steve Murray, and the Australian House of Representatives (federal) Division of Kingston, whose representative is Amanda Rishworth.
+It is in the South Australian House of Assembly (state) electoral district of Davenport, whose current member is Erin Thompson, and the Australian House of Representatives (federal) Division of Kingston, whose representative is Amanda Rishworth.